DavidRuhe/DavidRuhe.github.io/_posts/2023-01-06-hypercomplex-nns.md

   <img src="/assets/images/complex-quaternion/timit-results.png" style="max-width: 512px;">
   <figcaption>Quaternion neural networks achieve lower Phoneme Error Rate (PER) with fewer neurons and parameters.</figcaption>
 </figure>
-In the table we see that QRNN was able to outperform the baseline (i.e., lower development (validation) and test error rates) given a much smaller parameter and neuron budget.
+In the table, we see that QRNN was able to outperform the baseline (i.e., lower development (validation) and test error rates) given a much smaller parameter and neuron budget.
-This effective weight sharing can enable high-quality speech recogniton on low computational devices like smarthpones, which have restricted memory and processing power.
+This effective weight sharing can enable high-quality speech recognition on low computational devices like smartphones, which have restricted memory and processing power.